OSI Reference Model Layers

 5. Select boundaries at a point where experience has demonstrated to be successful.

 6. Create a layer of easily localized functions so that the layer could be easily redesigned and changed without affecting the services provided.

-7. Create a boundary where it may be useful at some point of time to have corresponding interface standardized.
+7. Create a boundary where it may be useful at some point in time to have the corresponding interface standardized.

 8. Create a layer where there is a need for different levels of abstraction in handling data.